 Difference Between Stock vs Options

-Stock is the most common tool to invest in the markets for individuals, mutual funds, pension funds, investors, etc. Buying a stock literally makes you an owner of the given company for a fraction to the total number of shares outstanding.
-Options make you deal with a price; they don’t have any ownership, dividends or any other benefits of the stock owners.
-Options are usually one of the most preferred instruments used by the fund managers to hedge their exposure or the traders to trade the share price.
-Options have many key things associated with them like expiry, lot size, option type, volatility, etc. Due to their complexity, many times, people who can’t actively operate are advised not to use them.
+Stock is the most common tool to invest in the markets for individuals, mutual funds, pension funds, investors, etc. Buying a stock makes you an owner of the given company for a fraction of the total number of shares outstanding.
+Options make you deal with a price; they don’t have any ownership, dividends, or other benefits for the stock owners.
+Options are usually one of the most preferred instruments fund managers use to hedge their exposure or the traders to trade the share price.
+Prospects have many key things associated, like expiry, lot size, option type, volatility, etc. Advisors often recommend that individuals who cannot actively operate refrain from using options due to their complexity.

-- Preferred Stock: Preferred stock owners have superior claims on a company’s assets than the common stock owners.
+1. Preferred Stock: Preferred stock owners have superior claims on a company’s assets than common stock owners.
+Dividend payment to them is prioritized more than common stock owners and is usually fixed or aligned with a benchmark like LIBOR.
 They usually come with no voting rights.
-Dividend payment to them is given more priority than common stock owners and is usually fixed or is aligned with a benchmark like LIBOR.

-- Common Stock: They have the ownership of the company, and most of the investors have them in their portfolio, most commonly traded on exchanges.
-They come with ownership benefits like stock bonuses, dividends, shares of the company of its subsidiaries when they are listed.
+2. Common Stock: They own the company, and most investors have them in their portfolio, most commonly traded on exchanges.
+When listed, they come with ownership benefits like stock bonuses, dividends, and company shares of its subsidiaries.

 Types of Option

-- Call Option: Call Option is the option type that gives you the right, not the obligation, to buy the stock of the company at a certain price by paying off the premium.
+1. Call Option: Call Option is the option type that gives you the right, not the obligation, to buy the company’s stock at a certain price by paying off the premium.
 This enables you to participate in the upside growth of the company or the stock price, while your downside risk is just the premium paid.
-This is the option which many senior-level employees get in the form of remuneration to help them be motivated for a company’s upside growth potential by issuing them call options.
+This is the option that many senior-level employees get in the form of remuneration to help them be motivated for a company’s upside growth potential by issuing them call options.

-- Put Option: The Put Option is the option that gives the option buyer the right but not the obligation to sell the stock at a certain price.
-This caps the downside risk for your investment, or you can use them to gain will the stocks are going down by trading.
+2. Put Option: The Put Option is the option that gives the option buyer the right but not the obligation to sell the stock at a certain price.
+This caps the downside risk for your investment, or you can use them to gain will the stores go down by trading.

-They are commonly used by fund managers to cap off the risk in the market investments by buying the put options.
+Fund managers commonly use them to cap off the risk in the market investments by buying the put options.

 Head To Head Comparison Between Stock vs Options (Infographics)